SS Stevens: Adventuresome past

 Contrary to her sedentary life as a floating dormitory, the ship's past was filled with travels to numerous ports in Europe and the Far East including Okinawa, Tokyo and Pearl Harbor in the Pacific.
 As Windsor-class attack transport Dauphin for the US Navy, from 1944 to 1948, she was awarded one battle star in the assault on and occupation of Okinawa and earned the Navy Occupation Service Medal for landing cargo and troops in Japan.
-She was present in Tokyo Bay for the Surrender Ceremony of World War II, September 2, 1945.
+She was present in Tokyo Bay for the Surrender Ceremony of World War II on September 2, 1945.

-Following the war, and after significant refurbishment, the vessel became cruise liner Exochorda, a member of the quartet of ships known collectively as "4 Aces" — the replacement for the pre-war quartet of ships with the same names — operated by American Export Lines.
+Following the war, and after significant refurbishment, the vessel became the cruise liner Exochorda, a member of the quartet of ships known collectively as "4 Aces" — replacements for the pre-war quartet of ships with the same names — operated by American Export Lines.
 From 1948 to 1959, Exochorda regularly sailed a 12000 mi, 45-day circuit from New York to Mediterranean ports such as Casablanca, Marseille, Beirut, Alexandria, Barcelona and Livorno.
 Among her passengers were potentates of the East, routinely accompanied by cooks and bodyguards.
 An Arab ruler once brought his entire entourage on board, complete with swords and machine guns.
 Notable among her passengers was actress Rita Hayworth, a popular film star and dancer.
 In 1956, Exochorda was called upon to assist in the rapid evacuation of 350 Americans from Alexandria, Egypt during a military conflict that became known as the Suez Crisis.

 At the end of her active service in 1959, Exochorda was placed in reserve until plans to sell her were announced in June 1967.

 Need for student housing

-As early as 1965, the idea for buying a ship arose as an interim solution to the potential housing gap following the institute's forecast of an increase in student enrollment.
+As early as 1965, the idea of buying a ship arose as an interim solution to the potential housing gap following the institute's forecast of an increase in student enrollment.
 By the next year, 1966, the need for additional student housing on the 55 acre, Hoboken campus had become more evident.
 With the student body having grown to 1350 students, an increase of about 150 students over the prior year, a strain was created on the institute's existing land-based dormitory housing.
 Owning suitable waterfront property on the Hudson River, the institute assessed the feasibility of purchasing a ship for temporary use as a dormitory until additional land-based dormitories became available.
 The institute expected to recoup its original investment in the ship through its continued operation and eventual sale for scrap.